icinganalysis/icinganalysis.github.io/content/Conclusions of the Impingement on Surfaces thread.md

 of a wide spread of curves as shown in the Guibert and Langmuir and Blodgett reports, only one curve is then necessary.

 Here we will look at the Em curves (only).
-There are also curves for Beta_max and impingement limits.
+There are also curves for βmax and impingement limits.

 ![Figure 1.
 Cylinder Em vs. Ko.](/images%2FDetermination%20of%20drop%20trajectories%2FFigure%201.png)